NanoRacks operates the world’s first commercial laboratory in space, serving the education, basic research and commercial research communities.

 In December 2015, the NanoRacks educational team spun out as a separate organization DreamUp, which is dedicated to providing robust space-based educational programs.
 Visit the DreamUp website to learn more and get started!

-Our commercial ISS laboratory serves internal payloads at all price points, from basic student opportunities at $15,000 to $100,000 and up for advanced hardware.
+Our commercial ISS laboratory serves internal payloads at all price points, with basic student opportunities starting at $15,000 and advanced hardware operations starting at $100,000.

 - Valley Christian Schools ISS project

 NanoRacks fully supports student-conducted experiments that use micro-gravity as a variable.
 Student experiments have typically fallen into one the following categories:

 - Technology Demonstration (Air, Water, Surface Monitoring, Radiation Measurement, Communication & Navigation, Satellite Technologies, Spacecraft Materials, Robotics & Imaging, Orbital Environment, Avionics & Software)